Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 > Instead of an auxiliary function, **xsc** creates a closure in the module body in order to initialize the host function when the module is executed

-That works for parameter initialization, but also for any code we want to put around the host callback.
+That works for default parameters, but also for any code we want to put around the host callback.

 ***